manastahir/Saliency-detection-using-knowledge-distillation/README.md

 <h4>Data</h4>
 <p>
 Dataset used is the SALICON dataset <a href="http://salicon.net/download/">Link</a><br/>
-Along with the original dataset the output from the teacher model is also generated for both trainining and validation images(stimuli) and stored.
+Along with the original dataset the output from the teacher model is also generated for both trainining and validation images(stimuli) and stored.<br/>
+As for augmentaion inputs were randomly flipped vertically and horizontally.
 </p>

 ```shell